rootjs/rootjs/README.md

 ```
 Calling ROOT's `gSystem.load("libName.so")`to load a library is highly discouraged and may result in unexpected behaviour.

-If neccessary a refresh of the exported functions can be done through `loadLibrary`
+If neccessary a refresh of the exported functions can be done through `refreshExports`
 ```javascript
 >root.refreshExports() //Checks for additions to the gClassTable and exposes them undefined